finnaf/comp3011_Coursework2/README.md

 # COMP3011 Search Engine Tool

-A command-line search engine that crawls [quotes.toscrape.com](https://quotes.toscrape.com), builds an inverted index, and lets you query it.
+A command-line search engine that crawls [quotes.toscrape.com](https://quotes.toscrape.com) in order to build an inverted index for querying.

 ## How It Works

 The tool is split into three components:

+### Crawler
-- **Crawler**: crawls the target website while respecting the `robots.txt` with a minimum 6-second politeness window
+Crawls the target website, respecting the `robots.txt` and a minimum 6-second politeness window between requests.
+URLs are normalised to a pattern consistent with [quotes.toscrape.com](https://quotes.toscrape.com), so the main page and [quotes.toscrape.com](https://quotes.toscrape.com/page/1/) are treated as one location.

+### Indexer
-- **Indexer**: builds an inverted index storing each word's positions across all pages, saved as JSON
+Builds an inverted index, storing each word's positions across all pages and total page sizes as a JSON.
+Uses a URL vocabulary which reduces file size by more than 10 times.
-- **SearchEngine**: scores and ranks results using TF-IDF for relevance

----
+### Searcher
+Can query the collected data using two commands, which sort matching patterns by relevance using TF-IDF and frequency.
+Flags support the visualisation of data output.

 ## Installation